segmentio/segment-docs/src/partners/destinations/index.md

 ### Wait for review

-The Segment team will review your submission, and work with you to resolve any errors or inefficencies in your code.
+The Segment team will review your submission, and work with you to resolve any errors or inefficiencies in your code.

 ### Your integration is deployed